 French class action is based on the opt-in system.
-However, a new form of class action has been introduced by way of an amendment to Articles L 623-14 and R 623-11 and following of the French Consumer Code, known as the "simplified group action".
+However, a new form of class action has been introduced by way of an amendment to Articles L 623-14 and R 623-11 and following of the French Consumer Code, known as the “simplified group action”.
 It will apply in cases where the identity and number of victims concerned are known and their loss is identical.
-In this case, after having ruled on the professional's liability, the court may order them to compensate, directly and individually, the various injured victims.
+In this case, after having ruled on the professional’s liability, the court may order them to compensate, directly and individually, the various injured victims.
 The latter, unaware of the action taken on their behalf, will only be informed of the compensation claim that has been awarded to them after the expiry of the appeals relating to the judgment on liability.
-They will then be able to "accept to be compensated".
-While they will come forward to accept and not to refuse the compensation, the difference is purely symbolic: everything will have happened without them being involved in any way.
+They will then be able to “accept to be compensated”.
+While the victims must come forward to accept rather than refuse the compensation, the distinction is largely symbolic, as the entire process takes place without their involvement.

-Health class actions slightly differ from the other types of action since they contain a delayed opt-in system.
+Health class actions slightly differ from the other types of action since they involve a delayed opt-in system.

 Generally, the court will always define a period of time in which people can make themselves known to obtain compensation.
 This period of time is at least two months and no more than six months.
 For health class actions, the court must determine the deadline for people to join the class action, which cannot be less than six months and no more than five years (Article L 1143-4 of the French Public Health Code).
 The period to opt in is, in this case, much longer than in the other types of class actions.

 French law does not provide for any rules regarding the size of the group.
 There are therefore no limits and the group can increase in size as long as victims make themselves known.